msquared-io/avatar-creator/README.md

 - **Hair** - is a simple slot.

 - **Top** - can have `secondary` property, which will add an additional GLB for that slot.
-  AvatarLoader will load it as `top:secondary`.
+  AvatarLoader will load it as `topSecondary`.
 If slot has `torso:true`, then torso will be when this slot is loaded - this is common for shirts, while e.g. Hoodie covers whole torso so by default it will not be rendering torso.